ValentinPannetier/Schwarz_DD_CHP_2020/README.md

 ## 🖥 solver-lyra
 `mpirun -np $n  ./solver-lyra ../data/test.$n` where `$n` is the number of processes on which to solve our problem (so this must also be the number of partitions created using `partition-lyra`).

-A lot of features can be disable directly (no options here) as `LyraCheckCommunications` or `WriteVTKFile` in `IterateSchwarz`.
+A lot of features can be disabled directly (no options here) as `LyraCheckCommunications` or `WriteVTKFile` in `IterateSchwarz`.
 You can also choose many criteria as `numSchwarz` and `epsilon` in `main.cpp`.
 You can also change analytical solution in the same file.

 ## 🗊 The Lyra mesh format
-No comments are possible if this type of file everything is read !
+No comments are possible in this type of file because everything is read !

     number-of-points
-    coor-x coor-y coor-z global-num tag tag-infos \\ for each points ...
+    coor-x coor-y coor-z global-num tag tag-infos \\ for each point ...

     number-of-cells